simon-ritchie/apysc/docs_src/source/array_index_of.md

 # Array class index_of interface

-This page will explain the `Array` class `index_of` method interface.
+This page explains the `Array` class `index_of` method interface.

 ## What interface is this?

-The `index_of` method will return the specified value's index in the array.
+The `index_of` method returns the specified value's index in the array.

 ## Basic usage